 "Would give more stars if I could!
 Amazing group of people working here and very considerate, helpful, encouraging, and overall I had a even better experience than I could have ever expected.
 I'm very grateful for their opinions, timeliness, care, and most importantly my surgery outcome!
 Could not recommend a better plastic surgeon and staff!"- Anonymous / UCompareHealthcare / Nov 20, 2016

-"Dr. Nuveen is ?!
+"Dr. Nuveen is the real deal!
 From the very beginning of making my consultation appointment, surgery day, post and pre op.
 The staff was super nice!
 From the front desk to scheduling, the nurses, anesthesiologist and Dr. Nuveen and his fellow.
 What I really liked about Dr. Nuveen is he is very truthful with you from the very beginning at your consultation.
 He doesn't come straight out and tell you what are the negatives.
 He does it in a way that is professional and polite.
-For instance, I'm obese and I know that.
-I wanted to get a tummy tuck and he told me I had to loose 50lbs.
-I totally agreed and was not offended in anyway!
-He removed my implants among other things, which is what I went in for, I wanted new implants put back in but he said I needed to wait 6 month's.
 I would absolutely recommend Dr. Nuveen.
 I was referred by a friend and I'm super happy she sent me there.
-Now I sent my sister there.
-I will be scheduling more procedures with Dr. Nuveen!
-The journey continues!"- A.W. / Google / Jul 31, 2017
+I've recently sent my sister there.
+I'm a Returning patient and I will be scheduling more procedures with Dr. Nuveen!
+The journey continues!"- A.W. / Google / Oct 08, 2017

 Types of Derma Fillers